timurinal/Voxel-Game/README.md

 ### Ready-to-play release
 First, start by ensuring you have .NET 8 installed by downloading it from the [official .NET site](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
 You may need to restart your system for changes to take effect.<br>
 Then, download one of the releases in Github and run the executable.<br>
 There is a batch file in the root of the folder that runs the correct executable.
-Windows Defender might have an issue with the batch file but if you don't want to run. it, you can run `VoxelEngine.exe` manually.<br>Binaries are found in the /bin/ folder.
+Windows Defender might have an issue with the batch file but if you don't want to run it, you can run `VoxelEngine.exe` manually.<br>Binaries are found in the /bin/ folder.
 Resources like shaders, and textures are compiled into VoxelGame.dll.

 ### Source code
 Start by cloning the repository.<br>